dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/vertica-configs.md

 Vertica doesn’t support overwrite by default. so, when user specifies `insert_overwrite` strategy  then it behaves as` delete+insert`.

-This strategy needs `partition_by_string` and `partitions` parameters.
+This strategy may accept `partition_by_string` and `partitions` parameter (optional)

+Provide these parameter when you want to overwrite a part of the table.

-`partition_by_string` parameter accepts `column_name` as a string. if not specified then performs as `full-refresh` (truncate the target table and insert the data to target from source.)
+If both the `partition_by_string` and `partition` parameter are not provided then `insert_overwrite` strategy truncate the target table and insert the source table data into target

-`partitions` parameter accept list of partitions to be updated. if not specified then it will drop all the partitions which exists in source from the target and insert the source to target.
+`partition_by_string` accepts string value of a any one specific `column_name` based on which partitioning of the table data takes place.

+`partitions` parameter (optional) accepts a list of group names in the partition table.

+To understand more on partition by clause check [here](https://www.vertica.com/docs/9.2.x/HTML/Content/Authoring/SQLReferenceManual/Statements/partition-clause.htm)

 :::info Note:

- you have to specify the partitions along with the `partition_by_string`.
+If you want to pass `partitions` parameter then you have to partition the table by passing `partition_by_string` parameter.

 :::